-Spider veins are extremely common, affecting nearly half of the adult population of the United States.
-Many patients are bothered when spider veins develop on prominent areas such as the legs or face, and seek treatment to eliminate them.
-Many spider-vein treatments are highly effective and minimally invasive, offering aesthetically pleasing results without painful or lengthy downtime.
+Spider veins (telangiectasias) are small, thin blood vessels visible beneath the skin.
+Spider Veins are small blood vessels visible beneath the skin.
+They develop on the face or legs and may look like a series of thin tree branches..
+Many patients get reduced self-confidence when spider veins develop on prominent areas such as the legs or face and seek treatment to destroy them.
+Many spider-vein treatments are minimally invasive, offering aesthetically pleasing results without lengthy downtime.

 The advantages of this treatment include:

 - Decreased aches

 - Short recovery period